haus-automation/iobroker-docs/development/adapter.rst

     Some more questions about the source code...
-    ✔ Which language do you want to use to code the adapter? · JavaScript ✔ Use React for the Admin UI? · yes
+    ✔ Which language do you want to use to code the adapter? · JavaScript ✔ Use React for the Admin UI? · no
     ✔ Which of the following tools do you want to use? · ESLint, type checking ✔ Would you like to automate new releases with one simple command? · yes ✔ Would you like to use dev-server to develop and test your code with a simple command line tool? · yes